RaphaelManke/aws-cdk-pipes-rfc-473/API.md

 The path parameter values to be used to populate API Gateway REST API or EventBridge ApiDestination path wildcards ("*").

-The path parameter values to be used to populate API Gateway REST API or EventBridge ApiDestination path wildcards ("*").

 > [http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pipes-pipe-pipeenrichmenthttpparameters.html#cfn-pipes-pipe-pipeenrichmenthttpparameters-pathparametervalues](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pipes-pipe-pipeenrichmenthttpparameters.html#cfn-pipes-pipe-pipeenrichmenthttpparameters-pathparametervalues)

 ---